stonepros/stone/doc/rbd/rbd-mirroring.rst

 .. note:: Promotion can be forced using the ``--force`` option.
-Forced promotion is needed when the demotion cannot be propagated to the peer Ceph cluster (e.g. Ceph cluster failure, communication outage).
+Forced promotion is needed when the demotion cannot be propagated to the peer Stone cluster (e.g. Stone cluster failure, communication outage).
 This will result in a split-brain scenario between the two peers and the image will no longer be in-sync until a `force resync command`_ is issued.